ZIP: 230

 80 outCiphertext byte[80] The encrypted contents of the byte string created by concatenation of the transmission key with the ephemeral secret key.

-The encodings of each of these elements are defined in §7.4 ‘Output Description Encoding and Consensus’ of the Zcash Protocol Specification 4.
+The encodings of each of these elements are defined in §7.4 ‘Output Description Encoding and Consensus’ 4.

 OrchardZSA Action Group Description